 If MAP remains < 70 mm Hg in patients who may have sustained an MI, intra-aortic balloon counterpulsation should be considered.
 Patients with normal MAP and high central venous pressure may improve with either inotropic therapy or afterload reduction with nitroprusside or nitroglycerin.

 Intra-aortic balloon counterpulsation can assist low-output circulatory states due to left ventricular pump failure that is refractory to drugs.
 A balloon catheter is introduced via the femoral artery, percutaneously or by arteriotomy, retrograde into the thoracic aorta just distal to the left subclavian artery.
 The balloon inflates during each diastole, augmenting coronary artery perfusion, and deflates during systole, decreasing afterload.
 Its primary value is as a temporizing measure when the cause of shock is potentially correctable by surgery or percutaneous intervention (eg, acute MI with major coronary obstruction, acute mitral insufficiency, ventricular septal defect).

 Although VF or VT may recur after resuscitation, prophylactic antiarrhythmic drugs do not improve survival and are no longer routinely used.
-However, patients manifesting such rhythms may be treated with procainamide or amiodarone (see First-line drugs).
+However, patients manifesting such rhythms may be treated with procainamide (see Other drugs) or amiodarone (see First-line drugs).

 Patients who had arrest caused by VF or VT not associated with acute MI are candidates for an implantable cardioverter-defibrillator (ICD).
 Current ICDs are implanted similarly to pacemakers and have intracardiac leads and sometimes subcutaneous electrodes.
 They can sense arrhythmias and deliver either cardioversion or cardiac pacing as indicated.